Make Space for Change

 Your work is sacred and deserves to be supported.

-And that’s why I created Make Space for Change, to help you cultivate a meditation practice that serves as the foundation for your deepest aspirations — whether that’s being a more mindful parent, creating art that connects people, serving vulnerable communities, or seeking to understand your vision & direction.
+And that’s why I created Make Space for Change, to help you cultivate a meditation practice that serves as the foundation for your deepest aspirations — whether that’s being a more mindful parent, creating art that connects people, serving vulnerable communities, or clarifying your vision & direction.
 Your aspirations to create a more beautiful world require your commitment to personal development.

 As part of the process, we will use self–compassion to work with the central paradox of self–development — that change comes from acceptance.
 Or as Zen master Suzuki Roshi said: